Mini Drivers: Inside the Niche History & Surging Future

 One of the biggest selling points of a mini driver is that it’s more accurate than driver yet churns out nearly as much distance.
 It’s impossible to say how you will perform with a mini driver, but the characteristics of the club (shorter shaft and more loft than driver, larger head than 3-wood) certainly promote accuracy.

-Considering the adjustability of the TaylorMade BRNR, the only current mini driver option from a major OEM, you can and should fine-tune your mini driver to fit your needs, including maximum accuracy.
+Considering that the current crop of mini drivers offer the same adjustability as their big brothers, you can and should fine-tune your mini driver to fit your needs, including maximum accuracy.

 Year Brand Model Head Size Shop